All pages

 Without detection or prevention of partial writes, the integrity of the database can be compromised after recovery.

-innodb_doublewrite - an Imperfect Solution
+innodb_doublewrite--an Imperfect Solution

-Doublewrites, controlled by the innodb_doublewrite system variable, comes with its own set of problems.
+Doublewrites, controlled by the system variable, comes with its own set of problems.
 Especially on SSD, writing each page twice can have detrimental effects (write leveling).

 Atomic Write - a Faster Alternative to innodb_doublewrite

-Enabling Atomic Writes from MariaDB 10.2
+Enabling Atomic Writes from

-Enabling Atomic Writes in MariaDB 5.5 to MariaDB 10.1
+Enabling Atomic Writes in to

 To use atomic writes instead of the doublewrite buffer, add: